openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Filtering reconciles in Cluster API controllers

-To enable the Cluster API controllers to observe the authoritative annotation, we will need to implement a check at the beginning of the reconcile logic of each controller.
+To enable the Cluster API controllers to observe the authoritative API, we will need to implement a check at the beginning of the reconcile logic of each controller.

 This will look up the current state of the Machine API equivalent resource and determine whether the controller should be reconciling that specific resource or not.
 This will hopefully be a relatively small carry patch that we will need to carry and should be written in a way that the logic is utilitarian so that we can reduce the duplication of the code.